-- Draw a card. - Do any of the following actions in any order: - A Put Basic Pokémon cards from your hand onto your Bench (as many times as you want). - B Evolve your Pokémon (as many times as you want). - Attach an Energy card from your hand to one of your Pokémon (once per turn). - Play Trainer cards (as many as you want, but only one Supporter card and one Stadium card per turn). - Retreat your Active Pokémon (only once per turn). - F Use Abilities (as many as you want). - 3 Attack.
+2 Do any of the following actions in any order:

+A Put Basic Pokémon cards from your hand onto your Bench (as many times as you want).

+B Evolve your Pokémon (as many times as you want).

+Play Trainer cards (as many as you want, but only one Supporter card and one Stadium card per turn).

+E Retreat your Active Pokémon (only once per turn).

+3 Attack.
 Then, end your turn.